lostindark/DriverStoreExplorer/README.md

 * **Customizable**: Sortable columns, grouping, and flexible layout
 * **Visual Feedback**: Color coding, selection highlighting, and detailed logging

+---

+## Understanding Driver Status and Removal Options

+- **Old drivers:** Drivers are considered as "old" when newer versions exist on the system.
+Removing these can help free up space and reduce clutter, but may impact compatibility with certain devices or configurations.
+Consider backing up drivers before removal.
+The "Select Old Driver(s)" can automatically identify old drivers, though results may vary.
+- **Grayed Device Names:** Drivers shown with device names in gray are associated with devices that are not currently connected (such as cameras, phones, or external drives).
+If you remove these drivers, you will need to reinstall them if you reconnect the device in the future.
+- **Force Deletion:** Use this option if you need to delete a driver that is currently in use.
+Note: This option may not work for print drivers.
+---

-## Screenshots
+## Screenshot
 ![Screenshot of DriverStoreExplorer](https://github.com/user-attachments/assets/2d7df896-494d-4bcd-b064-5f05696cd0d3)

+---

 ## Installation

 ### Requirements
+- Windows 7 or newer
-* .NET Framework 4.6.2 or newer
+- .NET Framework 4.6.2 or newer
-* Windows 7 or newer
-* Administrator privileges (for driver store operations)
+- Administrator privileges

 ### Option 1: Download Pre-built Binary (Recommended)
 1. Go to the [latest release page](https://github.com/lostindark/DriverStoreExplorer/releases/latest)
 2. Download the latest ZIP archive
-3. Extract the files (if downloaded as ZIP) to a folder of your choice
+3. Extract the files to a folder of your choice
 4. Run `Rapr.exe`

 ### Option 2: Install via Winget (Recommended)